TuurDutoit/crash/README.md

 The context of the listener (`this`) will be set to `Crash`.
 You can add a listener with [Crash.onCollision()] and you can remove them with [Crash.offCollision()].
 All listeners are stored in [Crash.__listeners], which is intended for private use.

-## Contributing

-All contributions are very welcome!
-Typos, bug fixes, code cleanup, documentation, tests, a website, you name it!

-Questions and feature requests belong in the [issue tracker], __with the right tags__.